chandanms/hindi_language_detection/README.md

 To summarize, the image given must first be preprocessed which gives various segmented images which is then given to text_prediction.py script which predicts if the segment is hindi(1) or not(0).

 Please see : Due to lack of computational power of my age old laptop, I could not train for many images which resulted in fall of accuracy.
+Also, clearer the image, better the results.